 Both measures say this split is better than leaving the parent node unsplit, because the weighted impurity goes down in both cases.

-A single tree is easy to interpret, but it can be unstable.
-A small change in the data can produce a noticeably different tree.
+A single tree is easy to interpret because it mirrors how people explain decisions: "if this is true, go left; otherwise, go right."
+It can also capture nonlinear patterns and feature interactions.
+But it can be unstable, since a small change in the data can produce a noticeably different tree.

 A random forest reduces that instability by building many trees instead of one.
 The usual recipe is: